sanaarpk/cyber-policy-framework/policy-waiver-process.md

 ## 1. Why this process exists

-Not every system can meet every Standard on day one — legacy platforms, vendor constraints, or delivery timelines sometimes make full compliance impractical in the short term.
-The Waiver process exists so that gap is **knowingly accepted at the right level, time-bound, and tracked to closure** — rather than silently absorbed and forgotten, which is how governance gaps like the ones identified in the Northbridge IIoT audit (Project 1) go undetected for a decade.
+Not every system can meet every Standard on day one; legacy platforms, vendor constraints, or delivery timelines sometimes make full compliance impractical in the short term.
+The Waiver process exists so that gap is **knowingly accepted at the right level, time-bound, and tracked to closure** rather than silently absorbed and forgotten, which is how governance gaps like the ones identified in the Northbridge IIoT audit (Project 1) go undetected for a decade.

 A Waiver is not a way around a Standard.
 It's a record that says: *we know we don't meet this requirement, here's why, here's what we're doing to reduce the risk in the meantime, and here's when it stops being acceptable.*